Our First Caching Trip of the New Year

-As a New Year treat (sort of) we decided to head off out into the wilds of Warwickshire for a day of box hunting.
-The location in question was the small village of Long Compton, and the reason for going there on this particular day was that a local cacher had organized a New Year’s event in the local pub, to be preceded by a walk around the local hills looking for tupperware.
+As a New Year treat (sort of).
+We decided to head off out to Long Compton in the wilds of Warwickshire for a day of box hunting.
+We were there because a local cacher had organized a New Year’s event in the local pub.
+This was preceded by a walk around the local hills looking for tupperware.

 We set off fairly early in the morning on what was a cold and rather grey day.
-There were traces of snow and ice on the ground still from a “big freeze” just before Christmas, and it looked like we were in for a cold walk.
+There were traces of snow and ice on the ground still from a “big freeze” just before Christmas.
+It looked like we were in for a cold walk.

 Unfortunately we weren’t in company very long, as whilst Ami and me were fiddling with the GPS and trying to gather information for a multi most of the others were just wandering off up the hill (as they knew where it was already) and were generally not paying attention to us, not waiting for us, which I thought was a bit impolite.